 Artificial intelligence has found a number of defence applications and it is no longer a question of if the technology will be embraced, but rather one of where can it be used and to what extent.

 Beyond the headline-grabbing uses of AI there are numerous others that are improving processes and easing the cognitive burden and workload placed on manpower.

 The command-and-control (C2) aspect of warfare will certainly benefit from AI technology.
 Its ability to handle vast volumes of complex data will streamline and speed up decision-making processes and be essential in addressing the emerging requirements of Multi Domain Operations (MDO).

 MDO will extend beyond the traditional land, air, and naval domains, to also encompass cyber and space-based warfare.
 The Joint All Domain C2 (JADC2) aspect will require capabilities that can span all levels of command and address two key considerations: the sheer volume and diversity of data that will be available to commanders, and the speed of action required to affect a winning outcome.

-The concept of an ' Internet of Battlefield Things' will provide commanders at the tactical level with a wealth of data, if not properly managed this could lead to information overload and ultimately have a negative impact - AI promises the ability to help manage the complex nature of future warfare.
+- The concept of an ' Internet of Battlefield Things' will provide commanders at the tactical level with a wealth of data, if not properly managed this could lead to information overload and ultimately have a negative impact - AI promises the ability to help manage the complex nature of future warfare.
+(US Army*)